qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

 ```

 There are many variants each with it's own tradeoffs so one a free to build a
-way that matchs he's task.
+way that matchs his task.
 But the next things should hold:

   1. Datastructure should either guarantee that other side will read resource
   atomically or be registered in ResourceT monad